INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 After you leave your home or office, you lock your doors.
 It’s elementary, right?
 But like locks on your office or home door, you should also have a “lock” on your home on the internet, because occasionally there can be someone with malicious intent who could walk in and steal your data.

 For keeping your website safe, you’ll have some options to decide between – you can do the manual work, harden your site with your own knowledge or with the help of an expert.
 That will also include constant updates, manual monitoring, backups, and patches.
 Or you can find some help and let web application firewall do the dirty work for you.
 To build layers of security around your site you should have a security system to serve as your website’s first line of defense against hacking attacks.
 A Web Application Firewall is that first line of defense.

+So, what is WAF?
 A web application firewall (short for WAF) in an application firewall that monitors, filters and blocks traffic that may be harmful to your site.
 So web application firewalls are for blocking and catching malicious traffic before it reaches the actual web server.
 Web application firewall, and firewall in general consists of multiple components working together to block malicious traffic and prevent false positive results.
 A web application firewall is different to a traditional firewall in a way that it does more than just block specific IP address or ports, it goes deeper in web traffic looking for signs of an attack or possible injection.
-Web application firewall is also customizable – there are many possible rules specific to different applications.
+A web application firewall is also customizable – there are many possible rules specific to different applications.

 A web application firewall (WAF) is an application firewall for HTTP applications.
 It applies a set of rules to an HTTP conversation.
 Generally, these rules cover common attacks such as cross-site scripting (XSS) and SQL injection. (source)